 Image from Eglin Air Force Base

-Note that as with any sport, you’ll need to buy some equipment to play and many sports will require that you buy a specialized wheelchair.
+Note that, as with any sport, you’ll need to buy some equipment to play, and many sports require a specialized wheelchair.

-The particulars, of course, depend on exactly what sport you’re interested in playing.
-Obviously, not all of these sports are indoor activities, but enough of them are that we decided to list it in this section.
+The particulars, of course, depend on what sport you’re interested in playing.
+Not all of these sports are indoor activities, but enough of them are that we decided to list them in this section.

 Bowling